 Figure 10: Preserving a Stable Pool of New Investigators: Number of NIDDK New Investigator R01 Applications and Awards

 Figure 10 shows that while application rates for New Investigators have remained fairly high, there was a deceleration in the number of New Investigator awards between FY 2003 and 2006.
-Starting in FY 2007, NIH and NIDDK established new policies focused on New Investigators and these policies appear effective in mitigating downward pressures on New Investigator awards.
-It should be noted that these data count applications and awards, not persons.
+Starting in FY 2007, NIH and NIDDK established new policies focused on New Investigators and these policies appear generally effective in mitigating downward pressures on New Investigator awards.
+There was, however, a sharp decrease in New Investigator applications and awards in FY 2012.
+This is a concern and NIDDK is monitoring the situation.
+It should be noted that in Fiscal Year 2012 NIDDK began focusing on Early Stage Investigators (ESIs; see definition of and benefits conveyed to ESIs in Resources for New NIDDK Investigators), which is a subset of New Investigators (see table associated with Figure 2 and Figures 11 and 12).
+Counts in Figure 10 are applications and awards, not persons.

-Figure 11: NIDDK Human Subjects Research Funding as a Proportion of All Extramural Research Funding.
+Figure 13: Support Pivotal Clinical Studies and Trials: NIDDK Human Subjects Research Funding as a Proportion of All Extramural Research Funding.

 A. NIDDK Fellowship (F), Career Development (K), and Training (T) Awards as a Percent of Total Research Funding.

 B. Number of NIDDK Fellowship (F), Career Development (K), and Training (T) Awards by Fiscal Year

 C. Number of NIDDK Career Development (K) Awards by Activity and Fiscal Year

 D. Number of NIDDK Training (T32) Award Slots by Fiscal Year*